01. Asbestos Use in Cement

 Asbestos Lawsuits, Settlements & Other Compensation

 Individuals who develop asbestos-related diseases due to wrongful exposure may be eligible to file a lawsuit or claim.
 Taking legal action may result in compensation for the asbestos victim.
-Possible avenues of compensation include lawsuit verdicts, settlements and trust fund claims.
+Possible avenues of compensation include lawsuit verdicts, asbestos settlements and trust fund claims.

 Notable asbestos cement companies with trust funds include: